Chuck Beatty: Early life and college

-Football career
+Professional career

-Beatty was selected in the seventh round of the 1969 NFL Draft.
+Beatty was selected in the seventh round of the 1969 NFL/AFL draft.
 He was the second North Texas State player to be selected by the Pittsburgh Steelers in that draft — the first being the team's first-round selection Joe Greene.

 Beatty played nearly four seasons for the Steelers before finishing his NFL career with the St. Louis Cardinals in 1972.
-In 1974, he played for the Florida Blazers of the World Football League.
+In 1974, he played for the Florida Blazers of the World Football League (WFL).

 Post-football career

 Beatty served as an executive of the Boy Scouts of America for 30 years.
 In 1995, he was elected to the city council of Waxahachie.
 He was appointed by the council in 1997 to serve as mayor, a position he held for the next five years.
 As of 2010, he continues to serve as a city councilman.
 He served on the board of regents of his alma mater, the University of North Texas from 2002 through 2006.